 2. Victoria Memorial

 The Victoria Memorial, located in the heart of Kolkata, is an iconic historical landmark.
+This place is a must-visit for anyone visiting Kolkata.

+It is a white-marbled palatial structure that was built by Lord Curzon in memory of Queen Victoria of England.
 The memorial is surrounded by a lush green and well-maintained garden that spans 64 acres and contains numerous statues and sculptures.

 At the top of the memorial, a sixteen-foot-tall bronze statue of victory is mounted on ball bearings which adds to the overall charm and beauty of the complex.
+It also has antique collections of manuscripts, photographs, paintings, etc.

-The Victoria Memorial looks stunning especially at night when it is illuminated and many visitors come here to enjoy the light and sound shows.
+The Victoria Memorial looks stunning, especially at night when it is illuminated and many visitors come here to enjoy the light and sound shows.
 (Click to see timings and other details)

 3. Indian Museum

 The Indian Museum is one of the oldest museums in the world and the largest in India.
+It is among Kolkata’s most popular museums.

 Dr. Nathaniel Wallich, a famous Danish botanist, founded the Indian Museum in the Asiatic Society Building.
+Since then, it has been a prime center of multidisciplinary activities.

 ADVERTISEMENT

-The Indian Museum also houses some of the most exquisite collections of souvenirs, ornaments, fossils, skeletons, antique collections, armors, and exquisite Mughal paintings.
+The Indian Museum is popularly known as ‘Jadughar,’ and houses the best collection of contemporary paintings, sacred Buddha relics, Egyptian mummies, and ancient sculptures.
+It also has some of the most exquisite collections of souvenirs, ornaments, fossils, skeletons, antique collections, armors, and exquisite Mughal paintings.

 4. Jorasanko Thakur Bari

+Jorasanko Thakur Bari is one of Kolkata’s most exquisite heritage structures.
 This beautiful house is the birthplace of the Nobel laureate Rabindranath Tagore and the place where he spent his early and later years.

 The founders of the Bengal School of Art, Gaganendranath and Abanindranath Tagore, also lived at Thakur Bari.